 The Board of Directors decides on the CEO’s salary, and other remuneration and benefits.

 In addition to the monthly salary the CEO is paid a bonus equal to three months’ salary upon meeting the annual targets linked to the revenue and profit budgets set by the Board of Directors.
-If the targets are exceeded the bonus will increase up to a maximum amount equal to nine months’ salary for 120% outcome of the targets.
+In the targets are exceeded the bonus will increase up to a maximum amount equal to nine months’ salary for 120% outcome of the targets.
 In the event the profit target outcome is less than 80%, no bonuses will be paid at all, irrespective of the revenue outcome.
-Outcome of the targets shall be reviewed and the bonus paid biannually.
+Outcome of the targets shall be reviewed per each segment and the bonus shall be paid biannually.

 The share-based remuneration scheme for the top management of the Company was decided by the Board pursuant to authority given by the AGM in December 2013.